iSorp/macro-executor/README.md

 * Symbol highlighting
 * Symbol description for hover and completion

-Out of the box the extension supports syntax highlighting for the common types, but sometimes it could be useful to change the default highlighting for a particular symbol or for a type of a symbol like a variable.
+Out of the box the extension supports semantic highlighting for the common types, but sometimes it could be useful to change the default highlighting for a particular symbol or for a type of a symbol like a variable.
 A customization can be achieved by adding custom keyword items to the configuration property `macro.keywords` in the user/workspace settings: